Xopoko/n8n-nodes-extended-template/README.md

 ![Banner image](https://user-images.githubusercontent.com/10284570/173569848-c624317f-42b1-45a6-ab09-f0ea3c247648.png)

-# n8n-nodes-extended-git
+# n8n-nodes-extended-template

 This repo helps you get started building your own custom integrations for [n8n](https://n8n.io).
 It includes the node linter and other dependencies.
-This repository also provides a **Git Extended** node that lets you run Git commands directly from your workflows.
+This repository provides everything you need to build more advanced community nodes for n8n.
+It also includes a very small **Example** node that you can use as a reference when creating your own nodes.

 To make your custom node available to the community, you must create it as an npm package, and [submit it to the npm registry](https://docs.npmjs.com/packages-and-modules/contributing-packages-to-the-registry).